dmitrii-semenov/digital-electronics-1/README.md

-# General info
- Hi:) My name is dima, I am a 2-year undergraduate student at Brno University of technologies.
-This is my own web for digital electronics 1 cource at BUT
+This is my repository for digital electronics 1 cource at BUT.
+Here I will upload VHDL codes for essential blocks for NEXYS A7-50T board.
- ## Codes
- Here I will upload my codes
- ### My project
- My project consist of:
- 1. Problem implementation
- 2. Solution
- 3. Presentation
- 4. Scoring
- 5. Discussion